 Marchman Act – Involuntary Assessment – Florida Statute 397.6811

 A General Master presides at the hearing.
 After hearing all relevant testimony, the court may enter an Order for Involuntary Assessment.
-Unless arrangements have been made for assessment at a private facility, the court order shall direct the Sheriff’s Office to take the patient into custody and deliver him/her to a public facility licensed by the Department of Children and Families.
-The facility will assess and stabilize the patient for a period not to exceed 5 days.
+Unless arrangements have been made for assessment at a private facility, the court order shall direct the Sheriff’s Office to take the client into custody and deliver him/her to a public facility licensed by the Department of Children and Families.
+The facility will assess and stabilize the client for a period not to exceed 5 days.
 A written assessment is sent to the court.
 Once the written assessment is received, the court may proceed with the Petition for Involuntary Treatment.

 Marchman Act- Involuntary Treatment – Florida Statute 397.693

 A Petition for Involuntary Treatment may be filed once the written assessment is reviewed by the court and the recommendation is involuntary treatment.
 Notice of hearing is provided by mail to the petitioners and any attorney on record.
-The patient is once again served notice of hearing by a plainclothes Deputy Sheriff.
+The client is once again served notice of hearing by a plainclothes Deputy Sheriff.
 A general master presides at the hearing and after taking all relevant testimony, the court may enter an order for involuntary treatment for a period not to exceed 60 days.
-It may also direct the Sheriff to take the patient into custody and delivery him to the licensed facility.
+It may also direct the Sheriff to take the client into custody and delivery him to the licensed facility.